complete-dope/codex/content/posts/Intermediate_GPU.md

 2. `extern` : declare dynamic shared memory inside a kernel function
 3. Atomics make a single memory operation thread-safe in hardware ( like incrementing a variable )
 4. Mutex makes an entire block of code thread-safe by allowing only one thread to execute it at a time.
+5. `cooperative groups` : easy way to allow and manage groups of threads that can synchronize and communicate with each other
+6. `__device__` : this means this is a utility function that will run on one of the kernels of the GPU
+7. `__shfl_down_sync` : One thread can read value from another thread that is in same warp
+8. `reduce` ops : that takes a list of array of items and combines them into a single value.
+9. threadIdx : these are local x,y coordinates inside a thread block ( not global)
+10. blockIdx : this is the block idx in a grid
+11. blockDim : x, y dimension of a thread block this tells how many threads are present in a thread block
+12. gridIdx :

 ## Kernel in GPU
 kernel is a piece of cuda using which we write instruction / code over a GPU and it executes them